pottedmeat7/OpenVR-WalkInPlace/Readme.md

 2. Download Qt 5.9.0 (Either windows .exe or linux .run file)
 3. Run the Qt installer (I installed it to `c:\Qt` or `/home/<user>/` on linux)

+### OpenBlas
+- WINDOWS
+	1. Open the NuGet packages manager (Tools > NuGet Package Manager > Manage NuGet Packages for Solution...)
+	2. Click on the “Browse” tab and search for “openblas”
+	3. Click on OpenBlas and check the mlpack project, then click Install
+	4. Once it has finished installing, close Visual Studio

 ## Building
 - WINDOWS